 Azure, AWS, and Google have approximately the same high-level features.
 They all provide compute, storage and additional services but each platform offers benefits for different types of organizations.

-In this article, you are going to learn more about these cloud vendors including their features, differences, comparison to help you choose the right service for your business.
+In this article, you are going to learn more about Azure vs AWS vs Google Cloud including their features, differences, comparison to help you choose the right service for your business.

 Let’s get started.